Gerald Portal: Diplomatic career

 Gerald Portal was the second son of the politician Melville Portal.
 He was educated at Eton College, joined the diplomatic service as an attaché in 1879, and was posted to Rome where he was promoted to third secretary of legation in 1881.

 In June 1882 Portal had the good fortune to be temporarily attached to the consulate-general at Cairo, at a critical period in the history of British relations with Egypt.
 He was present at the bombardment of Alexandria, and for his services on that occasion received a medal with clasp and the Khedive's Star.
 He became a favourite with Sir Evelyn Baring (afterwards Lord Cromer), the British representative.
 On 1 April 1885 he was promoted second secretary.
 For some weeks in the summers of 1886 and 1887 he took charge of the residency during Lord Cromer's absence, and conducted its affairs with credit.

 In October 1887 Portal was ordered to attempt a reconciliation between the Emperor of Ethiopia and the Italian government.
-To succeed in such a mission was almost impossible, but he made every effort.
+Success in such a mission was almost impossible, but he made every effort.
 He returned on 31 December, without effecting his purpose, but with a considerably enhanced reputation.
 He was made CB, and in My Mission to Abyssinia (1888) he gave an account of the expedition.

 Returning to his duties at the Cairo agency, Portal was chargé d'affaires in the autumn of 1888.
 From 30 April to 14 November 1889 he acted as Consul-General at Zanzibar, and in 1891 he was appointed there as Consul-General for British East Africa.